BoskeDAO/BoskeNomics/README.md

 # Boske
-Boske Web3 Academia - CryptoEconomics of a gamified, social and open learning innitiative.
+Boske Web3 Academia - CryptoEconomics of a gamified, social and open learning initiative.

 Boske is *inspired by Aavegotchi* game mechanics.